FindMySchool LogoFindMySchool

 The student body is mixed and increasingly diverse for Harrogate, reflecting the wide catchment area of the Catholic parishes it serves.
 While the majority are Catholic, the school welcomes those of other faiths and none who are willing to support its ethos.
 This creates a respectful, pluralistic environment where questions of faith and morality are debated openly.

 St John Fisher Catholic Academy consistently delivers academic outcomes that envy many selective schools.
-The 2024 results confirm its status as a high-performing institution, particularly in terms of the value added to student progress.
+The current 2025 results confirm its status as a high-performing institution, particularly for the value added to student progress.

-In the secondary phase, the school’s Progress 8 score of +0.59 is the standout metric.
+In the secondary phase, the school's Progress 8 score of +0.59 is the standout metric.
 This indicates that students make significantly above-average progress from their primary school starting points.
-In plain English, a student predicted a Grade 5 in Mathematics based on their Key Stage 2 results is likely to achieve a Grade 6 here.
-This progress places the school in the top tier of non-selective schools in the region.
+This progress remains the clearest academic strength in the current GCSE dataset.

 The English Baccalaureate (EBacc) is a core part of the curriculum offer.
-In 2024, 12.1% of pupils achieved a Grade 5 or above in the full EBacc suite, while the average EBacc point score was 4.93, well ahead of the England average of 4.08.
+In the current 2025 GCSE dataset, 37.6% of pupils achieved a Grade 5 or above in the full EBacc suite, while the EBacc average point score was 5.1.

 England ranks and key metrics (where available)